I'm having trouble with the quiz

 We generally recommend Google Chrome (free for Mac and PC) because it's usually self-updating, but if you're still having trouble, try to access the quiz in another browser (Firefox or Safari).
 If you are having trouble on PRAC question types, we recommend using the native browser — Edge or Safari.
 Firefox may work, but has generally slower performance.

-If you're unsure of your system information, please visit http://supportally.com/ and copy the information to send to our support team.
+If you're unsure of your browser status, please visit https://www.whatsmybrowser.org/ and share the information with us.

 Get the latest version of Safari for your Mac.
 You must enable cookies.
 Certain website features like our practice tests may not work correctly without this.